Trusted care in New Richmond since 1950

 - For the fifth year in a row, HealthPartners has been named a Watson Health 15 Top Health Systems.
 We were #2 in the medium health systems category – the only one in the upper Midwest.
 This means that we are saving more lives, have fewer medical complications, have shorter wait times in the emergency room and lower costs than other health systems.
 This recognition demonstrates our ongoing commitment to prioritize patient-centered care.

-- Named one of the Top 20 Critical Access Hospitals in the country by the National Rural Health Association and The Chartis Center for Rural Health
+- Recognized as a Top 20 Critical Access Hospitals in the country by the National Rural Health Association and The Chartis Center for Rural Health for a fifth year in a row.

-- Practice Greenhealth awards, including: Top 25 Environmental Excellence Award, Emerald Award, Greening the OR Recognition, and Circles of Excellence for Leadership
+- Practice Greenhealth awards, including: Emerald Awards and Greening the OR Recognition.

 Westfields Hospital & Clinic is a staple in New Richmond and the surrounding communities.
 Their desire for exceptional service and quality patient care is difficult to quantify with a rating scale or survey.
 On a daily basis, the team at Westfields demonstrates their dedication and passion for making a difference both locally and regionally.